goncharov-vlad/SOLID/I/README.md

-# L
+# I
-## Liskov Substitution Principle
+## Interface Segregation Principle

-_Objects in the program must be replaceable with instances of their subtypes without changing the correctness of the program execution._
+_Code should not be forced to depend upon interfaces that they do not use_

 ###### Example of violating of the principle:
 ```js